unixhead/pyModbusScanner/README.md

 # pyModbusScanner
 GUI for probing modbus TCP data, it also lets you attempt to write to coils and registers.

 It's fairly basic and treats everything as integers, whereas some Modbus data needs treating as hex or other values, I intend to add some more format conversion capabilities at some point, but best laid plans and all that.
+If you're doing some analysis and suspect you need a different format, e.g. looking for character values, one option is to run wireshark to capture the data transfer, then use TCP->Follow Stream which will dump the contents into a window and allow you to decode to various formats.

 Makes use of pyModbusTCP for all the hard work: https://github.com/sourceperl/pyModbusTCP